5 Best Non-Toxic Dishwasher Detergents

 Pure Haven Dishwasher Detergent

-It does include natural enzymes which can sometimes lead to respiratory irritation if inhaled, so be careful of that when using it.
-However, enzymes help with the cleaning action and will help you get a better finish.
 Pure Haven also has other cleaning products and personal care products that I recommend.
 In fact, after lots of research into this company and their mission, I believe that all their products are safe and void of harmful contaminants including heavy metals, benzene, bacteria, and PFAS..

 Blueland Dishwasher Packs

-Blueland is not one of my top natural cleaning supplies brands because they often include fragrances and synthetic dyes.
-However, I highly appreciate their eco-friendly packaging and have had success with two of their products that do not include these artificial ingredients.
-The Blueland dishwashing tablets have no fragrances, dyes, or ethoxylated ingredients.
-Like the dishwasher detergents discussed above, they have enzymes, too.
-They must work great in both hard and soft water.
+Blueland is not one of my top natural cleaning supplies brands because they include fragrances and synthetic dyes (which I consider ingredients to avoid) in some of their products.
+However, I highly appreciate their eco-friendly plastic-free packaging and have had success with two of their products that do not include artificial ingredients.

 MamaSuds Dishwasher Powder